async-go/asyncgo/docs/index.md

 AsyncGo as well, then work together on creating focus time together.
 In most companies there are just a few sources of interruptions that, when dealt with, reduce the total interruptions dramatically.

----

-## User Settings

-### Avatar

-AsyncGo shows your avatar from [Gravatar](https://www.gravatar.com).
-You can update your picture there, and it will automatically be reflected here.

-### Notifications

-If you are watching any topics (the watch button is available when viewing a topic), then notifications will start to appear in your notifications list whenever someone updates or comments in a topic you are watching.

-Click on the notification bell at the top of any page and you can view all the open notifications you have.
-From here you can also clear all notifications.